microsoft/RulesEngine/docs/index.md

 As a part of v3, Actions have been introduced to allow custom code execution on rule result.
 This can be achieved by calling `ExecuteAllRulesAsync` method of RulesEngine

 ### Inbuilt Actions
-RulesEngine provides two actions inbuilt which cover major scenarios related to rule execution
+RulesEngine provides inbuilt action which cover major scenarios related to rule execution

 #### OutputExpression
 This action evaluates an expression based on the RuleParameters and returns its value as Output